-Swimming with a dolphin in the wild is safe for you and the dolphin in knowledge within these programs.
+Dolphins are an intelligent and complex species Feeding and/or interacting with a dolphin in the wild could be harmful for the animal in knowledge within these programs.
 The exit and follow-up questionnaires consisted of the original 48 Likert-type scale items with five additional Likert-type scale items (Table 4).
 Items were chosen to be representative of the geographic locations represented by the institutions and the issues related to marine conservation in each of those areas.
 Knowledge and attitude scale items were based on a five-point scale with responses ranging from 1 (strongly disagree) to 5 (strongly agree).
 Behavioral scale items were also based on a fivepoint scale ranging from 1 (not interested) to 5 (planning on doing).
 Dichotomous responses were also indicated by visitors as to which of the behaviors they had engaged in within the previous 3 months (recent behavior) and anytime in the past (anytime behavior).
 Additionally, the entry question-